+Have one?
 Upload it now.

 Ratings: 2 | Reviews: 2 | Display Reviews Only:

 This beer was labeled "150th Ale" when I sampled it.
 I believe it was cask, but I'm not 100% certain.
 This beer poured out a dark brown color with a reddish tint.
 The aroma was a slightly weak, tangy, fruity smell that I did not find very appealing.
 The flavor was similar to the aroma.
 It's a thin, tangy flavor.
 When I asked about this beer, I was told it was a nut brown ale.
 I expected it to be malty, but there was little malt flavor.
 Mouthfeel was thin with a low carbonation.
 I finished my pint just fine, but I did not feel like having another.
 There's nothing bad about this beer, but there's not much good either.
 A mediocre, disappointing beer, as Great Dane beers go.

 04-14-2006 22:13:53 | More by beveragecaptain

 The city of Madison, WI turned 150 years old on Friday, April 7th, at least according to the local authorities.
 In honor of our fine progressive utopias sesquicentennial, the Great Dane has brewed an American Brown.